THautamaki/GHSCM_results/Readme.md

 from the R script `Analysis_of_DLBC_dataset.R`.
 Then, MATLAB methods can be run from the script `Run_DLBC_dataset_MATLAB_methods.m` using MATLAB’s `Run all sections` shortcut.
 Finally, the remaining lines from the R script can be executed.
-It performs the GHS GEM method, calculates the numbers used in the article, and plots the estimated networks.
+It performs the GHS CM method, calculates the numbers used in the article, and plots the estimated networks.

-## Supplementary materials
+## Supporting Information

 ### Analysis of the kappa threshold

-Supplementary Figures S1, S2, and S3 can be created using the R script `Analysis_of_kappa_threshold.R`.
+Supporting information Figures A, B, and C can be created using the R script `Analysis_of_kappa_threshold.R`.

-### Analysis of the initial values of the GHS GEM algorithm
+### Analysis of the initial values of the GHS CM algorithm

-Analysis of the initial values of the GHS GEM algorithm, as presented in the supplementary material, can be performed using the R script `Analysis_of_initial_values.R` (Supplementary Table S1 and S2).
+Analysis of the initial values of the GHS CM algorithm, as presented in the supplementary material, can be performed using the R script `Analysis_of_initial_values.R` (Supporting information Table A and B).
 Please note that the analysis requires about 3.5 hours to complete, assuming a system with similar specifications is used, as described above.

 ### Parameter c in the global scale parameter formula

-Supplementary Figure S4 can be created using the R script `Analysis_of_c_parameter.R`.
+Supporting information Figure D can be created using the R script `Analysis_of_c_parameter.R`.
 Please note that the analysis requires approximately 5 hours to complete, assuming a system with similar specifications is used, as described above.

-### Details of the simulated datasets

-Supplementary Figures S5 and S6 can be created using the R script `Plot_simulated_structures.R`.

 ### Complete results of the simulations

-Supplementary Tables S3–S6 can be created using the main R script `Run_simulations_R_methods_and_combine_results.R` (lines 104–138).
+Supporting information Tables C–F can be created using the main R script `Run_simulations_R_methods_and_combine_results.R` (lines 104–138).

-### Results with the fastGHS method
+### Additional analysis with the fastGHS method

-We did not include the fastGHS method results in the main article, but they can be reproduced using the same R script used for the main results (`Run_R_methods_and_combine_results.R`, lines from 143 forward).
-The script contains code to create Supplementary Tables S7 and S8.
-We also did some additional analysis, which can be reproduced using the R script `Additional_fastGHS_analysis.R` (Supplementary Figures S7 and S8).
+We did additional analysis, which can be reproduced using the R script `Additional_fastGHS_analysis.R` (Supporting information Figures G and H).